Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Netgear Nighthawk Pro Gaming XRM570 WiFi 6

-Gaming-optimized WiFi 6 router, 12 Gbps throughput, DumaOS 3 (game-specific QoS), dual-band, Geo-filtering (prioritize nearby servers), DFS band support, hardware acceleration, highly rated by customers with 1,100+ reviews.
+Gaming-optimized WiFi 6 router, 12 Gbps throughput, DumaOS 3 (game-specific QoS), dual-band, Geo-filtering (prioritize nearby servers), DFS band support, hardware acceleration, Well-reviewed on Amazon with 1,100+ reviews.
 Netgear Nighthawk Pro is their gaming line.
 DumaOS 3 is a whole OS built for gaming (not just basic QoS).
 Geo-filtering automatically connects you to the lowest-latency game servers.
 Hardware acceleration speeds up routing decisions.
 12 Gbps throughput is impressive for the price.
 DFS band reduces interference from microwaves/cordless phones.

 ✓ Why GiftedPicks chose this

 Gaming-specific OS (DumaOS 3) is game-changing.
 Geo-filtering automatically finds lowest-latency servers.
 Hardware acceleration.
-12 Gbps throughput. highly rated by customers.
+12 Gbps throughput.
+Well-reviewed on Amazon.
 Worth the premium for competitive gaming.
 Performance-per-dollar ratio is the best we've seen in this category this year.

 ⚠ Not ideal for